valentino

 For the show, Pierpaolo Piccioli collaborated with 17 painters, and the final result was sublime.
 The overlapping of bold colours was a joy for the eye, a breath of fresh air.
 The fluid silhouettes and clean-cut lines, the game of form and colours, showed a modern way to make couture.

 Impeccable tailoring and know-how.
 Effortless beauty and elegance.
+An expression of art, and a real celebration of couture.

-The exception to the rule Read More »
+The Exception To The Rule Read More »